k8s-platform-hub/quickstart-docker-git/README.md

 # What is NOT included

 This is just a collection of quickstart repos.
-The idea is to modify the quickstart template as you need to from a basic setup that is working.
+The idea is to modify the quickstart template as you need to get to a basic setup that works.
 Hence, this doesn't include things like setting up docker-compose files or more advanced framework specific configurations yet.